TokenBrice/blog/content/posts/2021/risk-tranching.md

 To me, it seems clear now that **the second phase of growth of the money markets will be feature-driven**.
 Indeed, the base features available on the money market are essential, as these markets are more integrated into other DeFi protocols.
 The money markets with the most flexibility at the base layer will be able to handle more intricate use cases, such as credit delegation.

 But today, I want to focus this piece on a risk management concept that hasn't found its way to a mainstream money market yet: **tranching**.
-Let's see what it can enables!
+Let's see what it can enable!

 ---